emad-elsaid/xlog/docs/extensions.md

 Xlog is built to be small core that offers small set of features.
-And focus of offering a developer friendly public API to allow extending it with more features.
+And focus on offering a developer friendly public API to allow extending it with more features.

 # Extension points